The kinematics and excitation of infrared water vapor emission from planet-forming disks: results from spectrally-resolved surveys and guidelines for JWST spectra: ANALYSIS

 The 10 \ce{H2O} lines detected in the VISIR spectra show that the kinematic profile of \ce{H2O} emission at 12.4~$\mu$m is rather well matched by the narrow CO component in 6/10 cases, within the uncertainty of the much lower pixel sampling and resolution of the VISIR spectra.
 The comparison between CO and \ce{H2O} lines is ambiguous in two cases (RU~Lup and Elias~20), due to the low S/N of the water spectra.
-The case of VW~Cha seems to show a broader water line with potentially a blue-shifted absorption, which will be discussed below.
-The case of IRAS~04303 shows a very broad water line, similarly broad as its CO line; in this case, Figure \ref{fig: H2O_VISIR_profiles_fit} shows the complete CO line profile as observed, rather than decomposed into BC and NC as in the other objects, to illustrate the presence of a broad, deep, and blue-shifted absorption component in the CO line \citep[which is detected up to P38, i.e. this is another one of the highly excited blue-shifted absorption spectra reported in][]{banz22}.
+The case of VW~Cha shows a broader water line with potentially a blue-shifted absorption, which will be discussed in Section \ref{sec: wat_absorpt}.
+The case of IRAS~04303 shows a very broad water line, similarly broad as the CO line; in this case, Figure \ref{fig: H2O_VISIR_profiles_fit} shows the complete CO line profile as observed, rather than decomposed into BC and NC as in the other objects, to illustrate the presence of a broad, deep, and blue-shifted absorption component in the CO line \citep[which is detected up to P38, i.e. this is another one of the highly excited blue-shifted absorption spectra reported in][]{banz22}.

-Given the higher resolution of TEXES spectra, which matches or exceeds that of CRIRES and iSHELL CO spectra, in Figure \ref{fig: TEXES_analysis} we show fits to the three water emission lines observed in the four highest quality spectra from \citet{najita18,salyk19}\footnote{Water was detected in three more disks in \citet{salyk19}, DoAr~44, HL~Tau, and RW~Aur, but with too low S/N to apply this analysis.}, here attempting to reproduce the full line shape with a combination of BC and NC as done for the 2.9~$\mu$m lines in \citet{banz17}.
-The analysis of this small sample confirms that water rotational lines at 12.4~$\mu$m match well the shape of the NC, but it also shows that lines include weak broad wings from a broader velocity component similar to the BC.
+In Figure \ref{fig: TEXES_analysis} we show fits to the 12.396~$\mu$m water emission line observed in the four highest quality TEXES spectra from \citet{najita18,salyk19}.
+Water was detected in three more disks in \citet{salyk19}, DoAr~44, HL~Tau, and RW~Aur, but with too low S/N to apply this analysis.
+Given the higher resolution and S/N of these spectra, instead of using BC and NC individually as in Figures \ref{fig: H2O_iSHELL_profiles_fit} and \ref{fig: H2O_VISIR_profiles_fit}, we fit the full line shape with a two-Gaussian model based on the measured FWHM of BC and NC as done for the 2.9~$\mu$m lines in \citet{banz17}, to test whether there is evidence for both components contributing to the observed water line profile.
+The analysis of this small sample confirms that water rotational lines at 12.4~$\mu$m overall match well the shape of the NC, but it also shows that water lines include weak broad wings from a broader velocity component similar to the BC.

 All together, the picture emerging from the kinematics of spectrally-resolved water emission observed between 2.9 and 12.4~$\mu$m is that water lines are broader at shorter wavelengths in the ro-vibrational bands and narrower at longer wavelengths in the purely rotational transitions.
 This suggests that ro-vibrational lines are excited predominantly (or exclusively) in an inner, hotter region as compared to the rotational lines, a region that may match that of the BC in CO.
 The rotational lines, instead, are dominated by an emission component that matches the NC in CO, at least down to upper level energies of $\sim4000$~K as covered in the VISIR and TEXES spectra; lower energy levels at longer wavelengths covered by JWST-MIRI remain to be spectrally-resolved, and might be even narrower by being excited in outer disk regions (See Section \ref{sec: discuss}).
 The fact that water lines at different wavelengths should have different FWHM reflecting excitation from a wide range of emitting regions (broader to narrower from higher to lower level energies) has been the fundamental expectation of model predictions for some time \citep[e.g.][]{blevins16,woitke16}, and this multi-wavelength high-resolution dataset directly confirms it for the first time.
 We will combine the picture emerging from line kinematics to that emerging from line excitation in Section \ref{sec: slab_fits}.